Purajiths/Virtual-machine-Creation-in-Linux/README.md

+## NAME: PURAJITH S
+## REG NO: 212223040158
 # VIRTUAL MACHINE CREATION IN LINUX
 ## AIM
     To Install Virtualbox / VMware Workstation with different flavours of linux.
 ## PROBLEM STATEMENT
     Manually executing basic Linux tasks like file management, navigation, and arithmetic operations can be inefficient.
 This experiment aims to automate these tasks using Bash scripting, including: